blazejdolicki/CHEDAR/README.md

 #### Results

-If you followed the steps of CONVDR, you should now have a clone of the trec_eval repository, from there you can call the follow command to compute the proper NDCG@3 and MRR.
+If you followed the steps of ConvDR, you should now have a clone of the trec_eval repository, from there you can call the follow command to compute the proper NDCG@3 and MRR.
 ```
 ./trec_eval -m ndcg_cut.3 -m recip_rank ../CHEDAR/ConvDR/datasets/cast-19/qrels.tsv ../CHEDAR/ConvDR/results/cast-19/kd_chedar-train_folds-m1.trec > ../CHEDAR/ConvDR/results/cast-19/kd_chedar-train_folds-m1.txt
 ```